-Broccoli Rabe is also known as Rapini and what we love about it in particular is how the greens develop a slightly bitter, horseradish-like flavor, yum.
+Broccoli Rabe is also known as Rapini and what I love about it in particular is how the greens develop a slightly bitter, horseradish-like flavor, yum.
 Orecchiette is an ear shaped pasta that stays nice and firm when cooked so that it has a nice bite to it.

 2-3 sweet or spicy uncooked italian sausage links (optional...you can omit this to make this dish vegetarian as in the original recipe....we just like to add sausage some times)